 “Everyone has to follow the rules, I believe in that also, but I think it’s fair to say that through our staff and our boards we’ve reached out very effectively and professionally to assist you,” she said.

 Mayor Mironov focused on the three major corridors of commerce in town—routes 130 and 571 and the New Jersey Turnpike.
-She also touched on the municipal budget and open space preservation.
+She also touched on the and open space preservation.

-Some of the projects she described included the leasing of the first SciPark building to chemical company Elementis and the Turnpike Expansion Project and associated reforestation work, as well as endeavors to improve the township like road improvements to Twin Rivers Drive.
+Some of the projects she described included the of the first SciPark building to chemical company Elementis and the Turnpike Expansion Project and associated reforestation work, as well as endeavors to improve the township like to Twin Rivers Drive.

 Mayor Mironov also gave some hints of what’s in store for East Windsor’s future.